wandb/docs/docs/guides/artifacts/ttl.md

 :::

+## Define who can edit and set TTL policies
+Define who can set and edit TTL policies within a team.
+You can either grant TTL permissions only to team admins, or you can grant both team admins and team members TTL permissions.

+1. Navigate to your team’s profile page.
+2. Select the **Settings** tab.
+3. Navigate to the **Artifacts time-to-live (TTL) section**.
+4. From the **TTL permissions dropdown**, select who can set and edit TTL policies.

 ## Create a TTL policy
 Set a TTL policy for an artifact either when you create the artifact or retroactively after the artifact is created.